 Matthew hopes that by living in a beautiful cottage in the countryside, he can put the assult firmly in the past and look to the future.
 But only days after he moves in, the anonymous and increasingly frightening incidents begin.

 Is Matthew being targeted?
 Is it Rachel?
 Or is it someone who has a grudge against both of them?
 And why?
-You’ll have to read The Image of Her to find out…
+You’ll have to read My Name Is Rachel to find out…

 * * *

-Rachel Harris was abandoned as a baby on the steps of a church-run children’s home in England and later adopted.
+Rachel Harris was abandoned as a baby on the steps of a church-run children’s home, fostered and later adopted.
 Who was her birth mother and what were the circumstances which led her to give up her baby?

 Searching for someone who doesn’t want to be found seems a hopeless task until Rachel meets Matthew Williams, a Church of England clergyman.